-Most Tampa Bay radio stations limit the supply of commercials that are available during an hour of programming.
+Most Tampa radio stations limit the supply of commercials that are available during an hour of programming.
 This benefits radio listeners who prefer more entertainment.
 This also benefits advertisers who prefer fewer marketing messages that compete with theirs.

 During certain times of day, the demand to purchase commercials is greater than the supply.
 This, then, drives up the cost of advertising during those times.
-The commercial time in most demand is prime time, which, for most stations is Monday through Friday between 6:00am and 7:00pm.
+The commercial time in most demand is prime time, which, for most stations, is Monday through Friday between 6:00am and 7:00pm.

 For a radio campaign to be successful, it is not imperative that all commercials run during prime time.

 For Tampa Bay small business owners with limited advertising budgets, using fewer ads during prime time and placing more commercials during the lower demand times of the week can prove to be as effective and more cost-efficient.
-This is because almost 8 out of 10 consumers who tune-in to radio during prime time also listen during non-prime times.
+This is because more than 8 out of 10 consumers who tune-in to radio during prime time also listen during non-prime times.